nicojs/typed-inject/README.md

 # Typed Inject

-> Type safe dependency injection for TypeScript
+> Typesafe dependency injection for TypeScript

-A tiny, 100% type safe dependency injection framework for TypeScript.
-You can inject classes, interfaces or primitives.
-If your project compiles, you know for sure your dependencies are resolved at runtime and have their declared types.
+A tiny, 100% typesafe dependency injection framework for TypeScript.
+You can inject classes, interfaces, or primitives.
+If your project compiles, you know your dependencies are resolved at runtime and have their declared types.

 _If you are new to 'Dependency Injection'/'Inversion of control', please read up on it [in this blog article about it](https://medium.com/@samueleresca/inversion-of-control-and-dependency-injection-in-typescript-3040d568aabe)_